How to Start Your Own Online Magazine in 2025

 2.3 Flipbook magazines

 As online magazines evolved, a new take on PDFs emerged called flippable (or browsable).
-These PDF-based digital magazines are typically embedded on websites and can simulate the flipping of pages, just like a printed edition.
+These PDF digital magazines are usually found on websites.
+They can mimic the flipping of pages, just like a printed magazine.
 Essentially, they act as a digital replica.

 Flipbook example